-The Cabot Fire Department is a municipal organization established under
+The Cabot Fire Department is a volunteer organization established under

 the provisions of Chapter 20 of the Vermont Statutes Annotated to provide

 fire protection to the Town of Cabot.
 As found in the Town Records, Cabot FD was Born March 16th 1867 at 7 pm with 22 members elected!

 Town records in Marshfield reported a fire in

 that Town in 1908 that required assistance from, "...the Cabot Fire

 Equipment and operating expenses are paid for from the Town Budget.

 The Fire Department budget is voted on at the

 Town meeting.
 Additional funds may, on occasion, come from grants such as